Evan-Nishi/birthday-card/README.md

 {
     roomcode: String //what the link is going to be ie bday.evannishi.me/\[roomcode\],
     name: String //the name of the person,
-    date: Date //the date including year of BIRTH (for age calculation)
+    date: Date //the date including year,
+    old: Number //year oldm
-    bgcolors: Array of Strings //each string should be a hex val that will be one section of the flowy background
+    bgcolors: Array of Strings //each string should be a hex val that will be one section of the flowy background,
-    host_email: String //email of host
+    email: String //email of host
     passcode: String //optional passcode for accessing card
     password: String //not optional password for editing card }